 Solution: Do not consider infections to be simple.
 Always be alarmed about them, and get your guinea pigs to the doctor as early as possible.
 Medications are essential for the cure of viral and bacterial infections.

 I guess it never gets said enough- guinea pigs are social animals!
 It is very important to remember that fact because everything else in their up-bringing revolves around this fact.
 Loneliness could be caused either by the death of a cagemate, or even if you do not spend enough time with them.
 Loneliness could even lead to the death of your guinea pig.
-They never eat when they are lonely, they even enter dangerous levels of depression.
+They never eat when they are lonely, they even enter dangerous levels of depression or lethargy.
+See more about this in an article we wrote dedicated to why this happens.

 Solution: If your guinea pig is lonely because its partner-in-crime just died, then consider getting it a new guinea pig as a friend.
 If they do have a partner and still show signs of loneliness, it could probably be because they do not get enough time outdoors.